-As of December 31, 2022, the Company deconsolidated a CMBS VIE because the Company is no longer deemed the primary beneficiary as it no longer has the power to direct the activities of the VIE that most significantly impact the VIE's economic performance.
+As of December 31, 2022, the Company is no longer deemed the primary beneficiary of a CMBS VIE as it no longer has the power to direct the activities of the VIE that most significantly impact the VIE's economic performance.
 Therefore, the Company is not required to consolidate this VIE.
 The deconsolidation of this VIE decreased VIE assets by \$752 million, of which \$750 million relates to mortgage loans, and VIE liabilities by \$677 million, of which \$676 million relates to VIE debt.
-There is no gain or loss realized from this VIE deconsolidation and the Company will no longer be reporting income from this VIE.
+There was no gain or loss realized from the deconsolidation, and the Company no longer reports income from this VIE.